-Liquidlogic’s Autonomy portals enable citizens to access information and provide signposting to the support they need in order to manage their own care.
+The Liquidlogic Autonomy portal enables adults and carers to access information and provide signposting to the support they need in order to manage their own care.
 Consequently, local authority resources can be concentrated on those most in need who require assistance with sourcing and managing their services.

-Portals can be configured to enable citizens to determine whether they are likely to qualify for local authority support, both in terms of needs and financial eligibility.
-Citizens can make contact with the local authority online and inform them of their care requirements.
-Liquidlogic Autonomy portals are unique, in that they are fully integrated with the back office social care system and, as a result, a history of portal interactions is held against a client's record, eliminating the need for the practitioner to manually transfer information from a portal to the case management system and saving significant time.
+Portals can be configured to enable adults to determine whether they are likely to qualify for local authority support, both in terms of needs and financial eligibility.
+Adults can make contact with the local authority online and inform them of their care requirements.
+The Liquidlogic Autonomy portal is unique, in that it is fully integrated with the back office social care system and, as a result, a history of portal interactions is held against a client's record, eliminating the need for the practitioner to manually transfer information from a portal to the case management system and saving significant time.

-Autonomy Portals have a number of modules that can be taken separately or together:
+The Autonomy Portal has a number of modules that can be taken separately or together: